 Training Special Populations

 While most trainers work with apparently healthy clients looking to improve their physical fitness levels and weight management, there is a growing trend suggesting that personal trainers are turning to specialized credentials in areas ranging from pre-and post-rehabilitation to working with competitive athletes and older adults.
 NFPT specialty credentials include nutrition, endurance and resistance training, with many other CE Courses for building onto your trainer skill set.
 Growing in your profession by continuing to educate yourself is a crucial part of skill set development and success in this industry.

 Regardless of the path you choose, it is important to set short and long-term goals.
-Your salary as a personal trainer can be dependant on many factors, but one thing's for sure, you will serve you and your business well by having a focus on providing safe and effective fitness programming that gets your clients long term results.
+Your salary as a personal trainer can be dependent on many factors, but one thing’s for sure, you will serve you and your business well by having a focus on providing safe and effective fitness programming that gets your clients long term results.
 Your salary will in effect be dictated primarily by the quality of your work and the ability to manage your business/clients successfully.